crossbario/autobahn-python/README.md

 	python setup.py install

+> 1. The setup will install the Twisted integration automatically if Twisted is available.
+If Twisted is not available, no integration will be installed.
+Same for asyncio.
-> If installing from source, you should checkout a tagged release.
+> 2. If installing from source, you should checkout a tagged release.
 Do not use head/trunk.
 >